YogliB/snowpack-template-angular/README.md

-# Migration In Process
+# Moved

-This template is beening moved to the official Snowpack respository.
+This template has moved and is now available at [@snowpack-angular/template](https://github.com/YogliB/snowpack-angular/tree/main/templates/base).

 # New Project